fenago/ruby-programming/lab_guides/Lab_2.md

 will ensure your code is covered, and the Heckle tool will help you ensure your code is covered well.

-In the next chapter, we’ll start looking at using Ruby with other technologies.
+In the next lab, we’ll start looking at using Ruby with other technologies.
 The rest of this book is about practical techniques, many of them using other technologies, but before we dig into that content, we need to take a look at the basics of integration and automation with